ebrothers-insight/template-test/.github/ISSUE_TEMPLATE/checklist.md

 ---
-name: Update existing Azure Policy within Terraform
-about: Create a request to update an existing Policy Assignment or Definition and its value(s).
+name: Add a GCP Folder
+description: Create a request for a new GCP Folder
-title: Request Policy Definition or Assignment Update
+title: Request a New GCP Folder
-labels: enhancement
+labels: [Create Folder]
-assignees: evanbrothers
+---

+## What is the name of the folder to be created?

+## What is the name of this folder's parent folder?

+## Please add any additional context.

 ---

 # Please follow the general troubleshooting steps first: